Darren Fletcher: Personal life

 Fletcher was born and grew up in Mayfield, Midlothian.

 He is the father of twin boys, Jack and Tyler (born 2007) with his wife, Hayley Grice.
 The couple married in early June 2010.
-Jack and Tyler, who are both in the Manchester City academy, were selected for the Scotland under-16 squad in August 2022.
-Later that season Jack was picked by the England under-16 squad, and the two brothers played in a match against each other.
+Jack and Tyler are both in the Manchester United academy, having transferred from the Manchester City academy in July 2023.
+They were both selected for the Scotland under-16 squad in August 2022, but later that season Jack was picked by the England under-16 squad and the two brothers played in a match against each other in February 2023.

 Fletcher was one of many footballers in the Manchester and Liverpool area whose homes were burgled while playing away games; burglars raided his house in February 2009 and held Grice at knifepoint.
 The incident occurred while Fletcher was in Milan for Manchester United's Champions League fixture against Inter Milan.

-Fletcher's father was caught speeding in Fletcher's Range Rover on the M6 motorway in Cumbria on 27 November 2008.
-As the owner of the car, Fletcher was ordered to identify the driver of the car, but he failed to do so and was summoned to Penrith Magistrates' Court in January 2010.
-After a hearing, Fletcher received six penalty points on his driver's licence, a £650 fine and was ordered to pay £900 in costs.

 Fletcher is involved in a programme to encourage "Deaf Friendly Football" for youngsters.
 The programme is run by the Manchester United Foundation and the National Deaf Children's Society.

 In 2014 Fletcher became an ambassador for the charity Crohn's and Colitis UK after recovering from surgery for ulcerative colitis.